openvino-dev-samples/langchain.openvino/README.md

 # langchain.openvino
-This sample shows how to implement a text generation model with OpenVINO runtime and LangChain.
+This experimental sample shows how to implement a text generation model with OpenVINO runtime and LangChain.

 ## Requirements